 We are committed to maintaining Vermilion’s position as a workplace of choice, to enable us to attract and retain high quality staff.
 This includes offering competitive compensation and benefits packages, providing a safe and respectful work environment, and sustaining our strong culture.

 We look internally to fill job postings wherever possible, to provide our staff with career advancement and/or development opportunities.
-When we recruit externally, we look for employees with strong technical skills and vision who want to work in a highly collaborative and dynamic environment.
+When we recruit externally, we hire employees with strong technical skills and vision who want to work in a highly collaborative and dynamic environment.

 Our onboarding process is designed to make our new team members feel immediately welcome and to integrate them quickly into our culture.
-This includes reviewing our People, Code of Business Conduct and HSE policies, reviewing compensation and benefits, ensuring IT systems are available when they arrive, and providing key information about our company and our culture to help them feel at home an to connect them quickly with their immediate team and key colleagues they will be working with.
+This includes reviewing our People, Code of Business Conduct and HSE policies, and our compensation and benefits, ensuring IT systems are available when they arrive, and providing key information about our company and our culture.
+Our aim is to help them feel at home and to connect them quickly with their immediate team and key colleagues they will be working with.

-Our compensation philosophy and program objectives are the same for employees at all levels, and are laid out in detail in our Information Circular and Proxy Statement annually.
-All permanent employees are offered a competitive base salary, short- (bonus) and long-term incentive plans, and a pension or retirement-like scheme.
+Our compensation philosophy and program objectives are the same for employees at all levels, and are laid out in detail annually in our Information Circular and Proxy Statement.
+All permanent employees are offered a competitive base salary, short- (bonus) and long-term incentive plans, and a pension- or retirement-like scheme.
 Short- and long-term incentives are associated with both individual and company performance, and are linked to specific corporate metrics for all employees and our senior management team.
-These metrics include key sustainability and HSE performance indicators, supporting our priorities of safety and environmental protection, market performance as compared to peers, and financial and operational measure focused on profitability.
+These metrics include key sustainability and HSE performance indicators, supporting our priorities of safety and environmental protection, market performance compared to peers, strategy delivery, and financial and operational success.

 We strive to foster workforce well-being through competitive health and wellness benefits.
 In Canada, for example, these include a taxable lifestyle account and tax-free health care spending account; health, vision and dental plans; short- and long-term disability benefits; basic and dependent life insurance plans; critical illness and "best doctors" insurance; parental leave, and company-paid access to an employee family assistance program.
 401-2 401-3